Critical Parking Permits

 Critical parking permits are good for up to one year from the date of purchase.
 A 1-month grace period applies to renewals that expire in a given month.
 As a result, the pro-rated fee schedule no longer applies.

 Where can I park with my Critical Parking Permit?

 Any permit issued is only valid during times posted on signs within the specified area for which it was issued.
 Eligible streets are marked with an "Except by Permit" sign.
-For a complete view of your area, see streets with bold lines on Critical Parking Area Maps.
+For a complete view of your area, see streets with bold lines on the interactive Critical Parking Area Map.

 What if I have frequent visitors?
 Or service vehicles that need to park near my business?

 What if I have a permit and sell my car?

 Permits can be transferred using the Critical Parking Permitting site at any time and at no additional cost.